nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 }
 ```

-All command that modifies the internal data (`AddCommand`, `DeleteCommand`, etc.) must implement `UndoableLogicCommand` and provide an implementation for the `undo` method.
+All command that modifies the internal data (`AddCommand`, `DeleteCommand`, etc.) must implement `UndoableLogicCommand` and provide an implementation for `UndoableLogicCommand#undo()`.

-Also, apart from modifying the data (atomically), `execute` method now:
+Apart from modifying the data (atomically), `UndoableLogicCommand#execute()` also:

 - Maintains relevant information (before modification) for the `undo` method.
-- Pushes the command (itself) into the stack of previous commands (if the command succeeds).
+- Pushes the command into the stack of commands (if the command succeeds).

 To undo a command, the following steps are executed:

-- A `UndoCommand` instance is created after the user type `"undo"` into the command box.
+- An `Undo Command` object is created after the user type `"undo"` into the command box.
-- The command pops the first command out of the stack.
+- Pops the first command out of the stack.
-- The command then calls the `undo` method of the poped command.
+- Calls the `undo` method of the popped command.

 Refer to the diagram below for a visualization of this workflow: